Yilan Literary Museum

 The Yilan Literary Museum (宜蘭文學館 (宜兰文学馆, Yílán Wénxué Guǎn)) is a museum in Yilan City, Yilan County, Taiwan.

 History

 The museum building was originally a principal's quarter of a school of agriculture.
 Later it was turned into Yilan Music Museum and then Yilan Literary Museum.
 It was declared a historical building in 2001 and was renovated in 2004.

 Architecture

 The museum was constructed with Japanese architectural style.
 It consists of two buildings, which are the principal's quarter of the former school of agriculture and the old secretary-general mansion building.
 Currently the old secretary-general mansion building is used as the Kyukoku Restaurant.

 Transportation

-The museum is accessible within walking distance west of Yilan Station of Taiwan Railways.
+The museum is accessible within walking distance west of Yilan Station of Taiwan Railway.